Patrickslide/sdm_2023/README.md

 ## code       ##

 the *code* folder contains the scripts, written in R and Python languages at version 4.2 and 3.10.
-Here, the *species_distribution_model_Script_V1.Rmd* file represents a first run of SDM applied to Capra Ibex; the script is divided in sections, with the following steps being mandatory:
+Here, the *sdm_ibex_data.Rmd* file represents a first run of SDM applied to Capra Ibex; the script is divided in sections, with the following steps being mandatory:
   - Loading the __environmental variables__, joined in a **rasterStack** item and the __species presence records__, in **SpatialPointsDataFrame format**.
 In this case, we used two DataFrames of presence-only records of Capra Ibex and several species of Bats within the Alpine territory;
   - __BIOMOD_FormatingData__ --> used to format the loaded data to make it compatible with **biomod2** and, if necessary, generate pseudo-absence data to be used as training set.
 Four different selection strategies: disk, sre, random, user-defined; random was used for this script;
-  - **BIOMOD_Modeling** --> define all the algorithms to implement and their associated parameters; here, RF, GLM, GBM.
+  - **BIOMOD_Modeling** --> define all the algorithms to implement and their associated parameters; here, RF, GLM, MaxEnt, GBM.
   - **get_evaluations** --> used to perform the statistical analysis, applying the specified models to our compatible data.

-The script sdm_b_c.Rmd applies RF, GBM, GLM and MaxEnt to Capra Ibex and Bats data.
-The future conditions were taken from WorldClim, choosing scenario's SSP126 and SSP370 of the algorithm EC-Earth3-Veg, the best performing for simulation on European territory.

 From here, many information can be obtained to perform statistical analysis and distribution assessments:
 - **Variable Importance** ranking with corresponding contribution for each factor.